-Welcome meat lovers!
+Welcome, meat lovers!
 In this lesson, we’ll be teaching you everything you need to know about meat in Korean.

-Whether you plan to shop at the butcher’s shop for a stir-fried dish or go out for a round of delicious Korean barbecue in Korea, you’ll find yourself at an advantage learning how to say “meat” in Korean.
+Whether you plan to shop at the butcher’s shop for a stir-fried dish, make your own Korean food at home, or go out for a round of delicious Korean barbecue in Korea, you’ll find yourself at an advantage in learning how to say “meat” in Korean.

 At the end of the article, we’ve also included some useful phrases, including a way to simply describe your diet in Korean if you do not eat meat.
 Let’s get to learning!

 Below is a free PDF guide that you can download and take with you:

 - 1 How to say “meat” in Korean

 - 2 Different types of meat in Korean

 - 7 So, what to say if you don’t eat meat?

 The word for meat in Korean is 고기 (gogi).
 This word encompasses all the various meats.
 Sometimes all you need is this word, but oftentimes you may wish to know the specific type of Korean meat you’re talking about.
 Thus we’ll go over them all today!